-CMCC researcher Arianna Di Paola, agricultural expert in the IAFES Division, found out both opportunities and risks for Russian agriculture as a consequence of climate change.
+CMCC researcher Arianna Di Paola, an agricultural expert in the IAFES Division, found out both opportunities and risks for Russian agriculture as a consequence of climate change.
 “We explore the effects of global warming on Russian agriculture while focusing in particular on the expansion of wheat thermal suitability of Russia in response to climate change; Russia is currently one of the world’s leading wheat producers and exporters, and changes in its agricultural production can have implications for the world commercial agriculture and food security.
-We noticed that wheat and more in general Russian agriculture could mostly benefits from the global warming in the north-western regions (Ural, Siberia) and Far East, even though the current most productive areas in the south of Russia will likely experience a decline in land suitability for more frequent stressful heat and droughts events.”
+We noticed that wheat and more in general Russian agriculture could most benefit from the global warming in the north-western regions (Ural, Siberia) and the Far East, even though the current most productive areas in the south of Russia will likely experience a decline in land suitability for more frequent stressful heat and droughts events.”

 Climate change is altering the spatial distribution of crops.
 But, even more importantly, climate change enables invasive species, weeds, pests and fungi to expand their range and numbers.
 “The majority of the investments in agriculture are for pest and disease management”, Di Paola explains.
 “If climate change will make the spread of crop pests and diseases easier, renewed efforts to monitor and manage them will be critical in controlling this growing threat to global food security”.